scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `votes` {#votes}

-The `votes` field contains a sequence of indices that refer to the voting certificates in the predecessor TRC.
+The `votes` field contains a sequence of indices referencing the voting certificates in the predecessor TRC.
 If index i is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
 For more information on the `certificates` sequence, see [](#cert).

-In a base TRC, the `votes` sequence is empty.
+In a base TRC, the `votes` sequence MUST be empty.

-Every entry in the `votes` sequence MUST be unique.<br>
+Every entry in the `votes` sequence MUST be unique.
 Further restrictions on votes are discussed in [](#update).

-**Note:** The `votes` sequence of indices is mandatory in order to prevent stripping voting signatures from the TRC.
-Absence of the `votes` sequence makes it possible to transform a TRC with more voting signatures than the voting quorum into multiple verifiable TRCs with the same payload, but different voting signature sets.
-This would violate the requirement of uniqueness of a TRC.
+The `votes` sequence MUST be present to prevent the stripping of voting signatures from the TRC.
+Without this sequence, an attacker could transform a TRC with more voting signatures than the voting quorum into multiple verifiable TRCs with the same payload, but different voting signature sets, which directly violates the uniqueness requirement of a TRC.

 ### `votingQuorum` {#quorum}